icz-y/introduction-to-GIT-hub-things/README.md

 ## Project Description

-1.This project is a minimalist grid layout designed to be visually appealing.
-2.it gives a breif overview my interests, at this current point in time.
-3.it has characters from various movies: like scar, deadpool, and more 4.it has my favourite foods : chicken, noodles,
-5.it contains adventure and promise for the future: the great barrier reef, paragliding\
+This project is a minimalist grid layout designed to be visually appealing.<br> it gives a breif overview my interests, at this current point in time. it has characters from various movies: like scar, deadpool, and more it has my favourite foods : chicken, noodles, it contains adventure and promise for the future: the great barrier reef, paragliding\
-6....and ~diamonds. cause i like those too.  (there's a link to a store if you want to get them for me)
+....and ~diamonds. cause i like those too.  (there's a link to a store if you want to get them for me)

 ---